FAQ

 -

-Our kittens go to their new homes between 14-16 weeks old.
+Our kittens go to their new homes once they turn 16 weeks old.
 This ensures they are:

 • Properly weaned.